Company: Oil in pipeline under Missouri River reservoir

-BISMARCK, N.D.
-(AP) — The Dakota Access pipeline developer said Monday that it has placed oil in the pipeline under a Missouri River reservoir in North Dakota and that it’s preparing to put the pipeline into service.
+The Dakota Access pipeline developer said it has placed oil in the pipeline under a Missouri River reservoir in North Dakota and that it’s preparing to put the line into service.

-Dallas-based Energy Transfer Partners made the announcement in a brief court filing with an appeals court in Washington, D.C.
-The filing did not say when the company expected the pipeline would be carrying oil from North Dakota to a shipping point in Illinois.
+Dallas-based Energy Transfer Partners made the announcement Monday in a brief court filing with the U.S. District Court for the District of Columbia.
+The announcement marks a significant development in the long battle over the project that will move North Dakota oil 2000 miles (1930 kilometers) through South Dakota and Iowa to a shipping point in Illinois.
+The pipeline is three months behind schedule due to large protests and the objections of two American Indian tribes who say it threatens their water supply and cultural sites.

+ETP spokeswoman Vicki Granado said in an email to The Associated Press that the line will deliver oil to Patoka, Illinois, within a few weeks.

 Most Read Stories